brave/vault/documentation/Vault-Principles.md

       })
     })

-Note that the vault verifies the digital signature in order to ensure that the operation is authorized.
+Note that the Vault verifies the digital signature in order to ensure that the operation is authorized.
 The `nonce` property is a timestamp indicating the number of seconds since the UNIX epoch.
-In order for the `nonce` to be considered valid, it must be "close" to the vault's notion of the current time.
+In order for the `nonce` to be considered valid, it must be "close" to the Vault's notion of the current time.
-In order to avoid time synchronization issues, the vault will include its own `nonce` property in the results of many operations.
+In order to avoid time synchronization issues, the Vault will include its own `nonce` property in the results of many operations.
 The browser is responsible for correlating this value to its own notion of the current time, e.g.,